cc0ffee/ML2RISCV-compiler/README.md

 # ML to RISC-V Compiler

-ML (and C) to RISC-V Compiler written in Ocaml.
+ML (and C) to RISC-V Compiler written in Ocaml, using LLVM as the IR.<br>This was a project for Compiler Construction course.

 ## Building from Source